Scaling approach to rigid and soft nuclear deformation through flow fluctuations in high-energy nuclear collisions

 The recent analysis of $^{238}$U+$^{238}$U collisions at RHIC energies provided compelling evidence for a non-zero average octupole deformation through measurements of two- and three-particle correlations, $\langle v_3^2\rangle$ and $\langle v_3^2\delta p_{\rm T}\rangle$~\cite{STAR:2025vbp}.
 These observables primarily constrain the mean square deformation $\langle \beta_3^2 \rangle$, which is insensitive to the critical distinction between a static deformation (narrow distribution of $\beta_3$) and a dynamic vibration (wide distribution of $\beta_3$).
 As anticipated, event-by-event flow fluctuations, quantified by the standard deviation $\sigma_{v_n}$ of $v_n$ distribution in central collisions, are strongly sensitive to the fluctuations of the spatial orientation of the colliding nuclei~\cite{Bhalerao:2014xra,Giacalone:2018apa,Bhalerao:2018anl,Jia:2022qgl}.
 In particular, this phenomenon of nuclear shape fluctuations has attracted considerable attention in $^{208}$Pb nucleus for solving the high-energy ultra-central $v_2$-to-$v_3$ puzzle~\cite{Zakharov:2020irp,Zakharov:2021lux,Xu:2025cgx} and the low-energy heavy-ion fusion reactions~\cite{Hagino:2025vxe}.

 In this work, we present a scaling approach to probe nuclear shape fluctuations in high-energy nuclear collisions.
 An analytical framework that connects higher-order moments of the nuclear deformation distribution to multi-particle correlation observables is applied to the ground-state heavy $^{238}$U nucleus.
-Specifically, we demonstrate that the triangular flow fourth-order cumulant $|c_{3,\varepsilon}\{4\}|$ and the ratio $|R_{c_{3,\varepsilon}\{4\}/c_{3,\varepsilon}^2\{2\}}|$ exhibit a linear dependence on the fourth-order moment $\langle \beta_3^4 \rangle$.
+Specifically, we demonstrate that the triangular flow fourth-order cumulant $|c_{3,\varepsilon}\{4\}|$ and the double ratio $|R_{c_{3,\varepsilon}\{4\}/c_{3,\varepsilon}^2\{2\}}|$, defined as the ratio of $c_{3,\varepsilon}\{4\}/c_{3,\varepsilon}^2\{2\}$ between two collision systems, exhibit an approximately linear dependence on the fourth-order moment $\langle \beta_3^4 \rangle$.
 Combined with the established linear relation of $c_{3,\varepsilon}\{2\}$ to $\langle \beta_3^2 \rangle$, this new relation allows us to simultaneously extract both the mean and the variance of the octupole deformation distribution.
 Applying this method to existing high-energy $^{238}$U collision data will provide the first direct evidence to distinguish the nature of octupole collective mode, thereby answering a fundamental question in nuclear structure through a unique high-energy collision experiment.

 \textit{Linking shape fluctuations to four-particle correlations.---} We introduce a novel experimental observable to discriminate between soft vibrational and rigid octupole deformation in nuclei~\cite{Jia:2021tzt,Jia:2021qyu}.
 Our approach derives from analytical relations connecting the second- and fourth-order cumulants of the anisotropic eccentricity, $\varepsilon_n\{2\}$ and $\varepsilon_n\{4\}$, to the second- and fourth-order moments of the deformation parameter $\beta_n$, i.e., $\langle \beta_n^2 \rangle$ and $\langle \beta_n^4 \rangle$.
 These moments directly constrain the mean deformation, $\bar{\beta}_n$, and its variance, $\sigma_{\beta_n}^2$, under the assumption of Gaussian fluctuations.